How Freelancers Are Taxed in Portugal (Simple Guide)

 There is more administrative work under this regime but can become more tax-efficient when your costs are meaningfully higher relative to revenue (or when your activity becomes more complex).

-Freelancers generally pay Social Security contributions using a rate commonly referenced as 21.4% applied to a calculated contribution base (70% of income for most freelancers) and payable monthly.
+Freelancers generally pay Social Security contributions using a rate of 21.4% applied to a calculated contribution base (70% of income for most freelancers) and payable monthly.

 Note that freelancers do not pay any Social Security contributions in their first 12 months of activity.